 Is Bordeaux worth visiting?
 Share your experience in the comments below!

 Where is Bordeaux?

-Bordeaux is a major French city located near the Atlantic coast.
-It is well connected with hi-speed trains and an international airport.
+Bordeaux is a major French city located on the Atlantic coast.
+It is well connected with high-speed trains and an international airport.
 We visited Bordeaux during a road trip in the west of France, from the Basque Country to Brittany, with a fabulous detour in the Loire Valley.